Best Time to Travel To Japan and Korea for the Cherry Blossom Season

 lesspeople, then check out the cherry blossoms in the Gyeonggi region.
 Gyeonngisurrounds almost the entire area of Seoul, so you should have plenty of places to see the blossoms.

 Don’t let any bad accidents get you down during your travels.
 Remember to always get coverage from a travel insurance that suits your needs.
 Compare travel insurance with GoBear today!
 It’s free AND it’s easy.
-Find out the 4 key factors on why travel insurance is important for you.

 Till next time,